petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-css-client-extension.md

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`

-With a theme CSS client extension, you can override the CSS files (`main.css` and `clay.css`) of your Liferay Theme to change the entire look and feel of a page.
-Start with the [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/liferay-sample-workspace) to build and deploy your client extension.
+With a theme CSS client extension, you can override the current theme's CSS files (`main.css` and `clay.css`) to change the look and feel of a page.
+Start with a client extension from the [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/liferay-sample-workspace).

 ## Prerequisites

-To start developing client extensions,

 1. Install Java (JDK 8 or JDK 11).